SamRagusa/Batch-First/README.md

 # Batch First
 In the Wu-Tang Clan song [Da Mystery Of Chessboxin'](https://youtu.be/pJk0p-98Xzc "YouTube Link"), you can find the following quote:

-"The game of chess, is like a sword fight.
+> The game of chess, is like a sword fight.
 You must think first, before you move.
 Toad style is immensely strong, and immune to nearly any weapon.
-When it's properly used, it's almost invincible."
+When it's properly used, it's almost invincible.

 The Batch First engine will embody these ideas.

 # Current Methods
 - Using a **convolutional neural network architecture inspired by the movement of chess pieces** for both board evaluation and move scoring
-- Implementing a best-first negamax algorithm to utilize batching for neural network inference on GPU, and to better utilize multiple CPU cores.
-I'm calling it **Batch First Search**
+- Implementing a **zero-window k-best-first negamax search** algorithm to utilize batching for neural network inference run asynchronously on GPU, as well as better utilize multiple CPU cores
-- Using Numba to compile all python code used for move generation to machine code with the LLVM compiler
+- Using Numba to compile all Python code used for move generation to machine code with the LLVM compiler
-- Using TensorFlow Serving for neural network inference
+- Using a framework similar to MTD(f) to converge towards a boards negamax value

-# Things I'm Working On
+# Things Being Working On
-- Converting the array oriented parts of the negamax algorithm to implementations which use multiple CPU cores and SIMD instructions (mainly through Numba's Vectorize)
+- Converting the array oriented parts of the negamax algorithm to implementations which better utilize SIMD instructions (mainly through Numba's Vectorize)
 - JIT compiling (with Numba) the entirety of the negamax algorithm implementation
-- The tree search algorithm which will call the zero-window negamax search (e.g. MTD(f) or Best Node Search)
-- A formal description of the engine.
-This will either be a full paper, or a detailed explanation of the core components (e.g. a proof of correctness for the Batch First Search algorithm, and reasoning behind the neural network architectures used)
+- A semi-formal explanation of the engine's core components (e.g. a simple description of the negamax algorithm, and reasoning behind the neural network architecture used)

 # Dependencies
 The versions listed are the versions I'm currently using, but are not necessarily the only versions which will work.